AyresMonteiro/require-docs-js/docs/lib/cli/husky/template.md

 It is responsible for defining command template for husky hook.

 It could add an npx prefix to the used command or not.

+It uses the binary command exposed in package.json.